 In response to the rise in demand for Mental Health & Emotional Wellbeing support, work will be undertaken in partnership with the Education department, the University Health Board and other partners to develop a Joint Recovery Service to help manage the increasing number of children and young people with serious mental health and emotional wellbeing issues.
-To support mental health and emotional well-being for children and young people in schools a partnership approach to further embedding NEST/ NYTH, a person-centred, multiagency approach to supporting emotional well-being and mental health, with the 'whole school' approach at its heart.
+To support mental health and emotional well-being for children and young people in schools a partnership approach to further embedding NEST/ NYTH, a person-centred, multi-agency approach to supporting emotional well-being and mental health, with the 'whole school' approach at its heart.

-Cardiff is a great place to grow older
+Well-being Objective 2: Cardiff is a great place to grow older